 As discussed earlier, a person carrying on nursery operations includes the value of produce held and not disposed of at the beginning and end of the year of assessment in opening and closing stock generally at the lower of production cost and market value.
 The same principle applies to the final year of assessment of the deceased person with the result that produce will be reflected at the lower of production cost and market value in opening and closing stock in that year.

 Deceased estate

-An executor of a deceased estate must include the market value of produce acquired from the deceased person in opening stock in the deceased estate's tax computation.
+An executor of a deceased estate who continues to carry on farming operations must include the market value24 of produce acquired from the deceased person in opening stock in the deceased estate's tax computation.25